 Coming Home Connection caregivers provide any or all of the full range of home care services listed in the “Services” page of this website, depending on the needs of the client.

 Coming Home Connection professional caregivers are independent contractors, paid directly by the client on a sliding scale.
-Aside from a one-time administrative fee of $30, the organization makes no charge to the client for our services.
+There is no charge to the client for our services.
 By way of contributing to our mission to provide care wherever it is needed, caregivers who are fully employed through Coming Home Connection are asked to volunteer on the order of one to two hours per week for clients who cannot afford to pay.

 “The value of working with Coming Home Connection is that the staff coordinates the assessment with the client and family.
 I know that they’ll put a great team together and that’s a big relief for me.”